sina-shafiezadeh/tools-instructions/gcloud-jupyter.md

 ---
 ## 7. Upload data and file in the virtual machine: <a name="section-7"></a>

 7.1.
-In method one and likely for a small size file, click on "UPLOAD FILE" after opening the window by following to click on "SSH" in front of the virtual machine name.
+In method one, likely for a small size file, click on "UPLOAD FILE" after opening the window by following to click on "SSH" in front of the virtual machine name.

 <img src="images-are-used/gcloud-jupyter/29.png" alt="Image Description" width="50%" height="50%">

 7.2.
-In method two and useful for any size file, open a terminal or command prompt on your local machine and use the 'scp' command.
+In method two, useful for any size file, open a terminal or command prompt on your local machine and use the 'scp' command.
 Replace '/path/to/local/file.zip' with the local file's path and 'username@server:/path/on/server/file.zip' with the server's login details and the destination path where you want to upload the ZIP file.
 Finally, you can unzip the zip file in the directory.

 ```bash
 scp /path/to/local/file.zip username@server:/path/on/server/file.zip